distant-gradient/bestwhatsappgroups.app/_rawposts/2019-09-28-whatsapp-stickers.md

 </ol>

 <br/>
-Now that we've shown you how to send whatsapp stickers to your loved ones, we would now like to talk about how you can create your personal whatsapp sticker, since many of you are interested in creating custom whatsapp stickers to showcase your own creativity and feel proud.
+Since many of you are interested in creating custom whatsapp stickers, and since we have already told you how to send stickers on whatsapp, we would now like to discuss how you can create your personal whatsapp sticker by using whatsapp sticker maker or sticker designer tools.

 ## Create personal sticker for WhatsApp
 To create personal whatsapp sticker, the following criteria needs to be met with: